Plumptre Hospital

-Plumptre Hospital was a charity in Nottingham providing almshouse accommodation for 599 years from 1392 to 1991.
+Plumptre Hospital was a charity in Nottingham, England, providing almshouse accommodation for 599 years from 1392 to 1991.

 History

 John de Plumptre, Mayor of Nottingham, founded Plumptre Hospital in 1392.
 It was dedicated to the Blessed Virgin Mary and supported two priests and "thirteen poor women broken down of age and depressed of poverty".
 It was endowed with 13 properties around the town.

 In 1414 the number of widows was reduced to seven and he gave the hospital his house, on the site that later became the Flying Horse Inn.